A Systematic Lagrangian Formulation for Quantum and Classical Gravity at High Energies: The Gravitational Case

-We may worry that something similar can happen in the gravitational case and indeed it would, however only if the the matter propagator assumes the dispersion relation $E=\frac{p^2}{2m}$, that is the soft exchange would cause the source line to recoil, i.e. the matter lines are not eikonal, and must behave quantum mechanically which in turn, implies $mv \sim 1/r$ or $L \sim 1$, which is outside the set $O$.
-This argument applied to massive partons, whereas here we are interested in the massless case.
-However, the same conclusion can be reached in the massless case as the diagrams with the exchange of a soft graviton will be insenstive to $q_\perp \sim \sqrt{t}$ for observables within $O$.
-Had this not been the case the it would have meant that the matching from the UV completion of gravity to Einstein-Hilbert gravity would have to exponentially suppress all of the dangerous operators.
+We may worry that something similar can happen in the gravitational case and indeed it would, however only if the the matter propagator assumes the dispersion relation $E=\frac{p^2}{2m}$, that is the soft exchange would cause the source line to recoil and thus the matter lines are not eikonal, and must behave quantum mechanically which, in turn, implies $mv \sim 1/r$ or $L \sim 1$, which is outside the set $O$.
+In the Regge limit, as long as the collinear lines eikonalize, the soft corrections to local vertices can not generate the non-analyticity in $t$ required to contribute to our collection of observables.

+Finally, one may worry that the exclusion of the s-channel operators will pose a challenge to the Ward identity once we put gravitons on external states.
+In the EFT the Ward identity must be satisfied order by order in each of the expansion parameters.
+As we shall see, by building operators using explicitly gauge invariant building blocks we are assured that that the Ward identities will be satisfied and the contribution from local interactions (s-channel processes) will automatically be included \footnote{This may seem strange from the point of view that local interactions are suppressed.
+However, unphysical polarizations on external lines can lead to leading order local contributions which will automatically be accounted for in the EFT operators.}.